Ringgold High School (Pennsylvania): Athletics

 Ringgold High School has sixteen varsity sports teams and competes as The Ringgold Rams in the Western Pennsylvania Interscholastic Athletic League.

 State Championship Titles

-Ringgold currently holds two state championship titles.
+Ringgold currently holds three state championship titles.
 The first PIAA Class 4A title was won by the 1994-5 Ringgold Boys Basketball team.
 The basketball team beat Williamsport in a 71-66 game.
 The second was won by the 2018 Ringgold Boys Baseball team.
 The 2018 Rams beat their opponent, Valley View, in a 6-4 win.
+Ringgold's third state championship title was claimed in Class AA girls diving by Anna Vogt in March 2019.